NoobishSVK/fm-dx-webserver/README.md

     npm run webserver
     ```

-4. Open your web browser and navigate to `http://web-server-ip:web-server-port` to access the web interface.
+5. Open your web browser and navigate to `http:/localhost:8080` to access the web interface.

 ## Dependencies

 This project utilizes the [librdsparser](https://github.com/kkonradpl/librdsparser) library for RDS parsing.
 Make sure to check out the library for more information.
+Pre-built version of this library is bundled with the webserver.

 ## Contributing